 5. If your presentation includes slides or a handout, include a works-cited list for your presentation.

-Good luck, and we’ll see you in Philly at the MLA Style Workshop!
+Good luck, and we’ll see you in Chicago at the MLA style workshops!